 "Timing is of the essence here," he said.
 "For ordering purposes, a delay would be the most damaging.
 We would rather have a 'yay' or a 'nay' to move to the Village Board."

-SC Johnson wants to place two wind turbines in the northwest corner of their Waxdale plant to generate up to 15 percent of the facility's electricity.
+SC Johnson wants to place to generate up to 15 percent of the facility's electricity.
 The goal is to produce 100 percent of its needed energy on-site with 60 percent of that energy from renewable sources.

 Anderegg presented a modified plan where the company is still asking for approval of five potential locations for the turbines but has reduced the number of machines from three to two.
 Additionally, according to the PowerPoint documents provided to the Planning Commission, SC Johnson's planned locations maximize setbacks from residences to help make sure citizens have as much distance as possible to reduce noice and flicker.